 Revenue is considered earned as services are performed, provided that at the time of performance, ultimate collection is reasonably assured.
 Such performance is regarded as having been achieved when reasonable assurance exists regarding the measurement of the consideration that will be derived from rendering the service.
 Revenue from Video, Internet, Digital Phone, Direct-to-Home ("DTH"), and Wireless customers includes subscriber revenue earned as services are provided.
 The revenue is considered earned as the period of service relating to the customer billing elapses.
-In addition to monthly service plans, the Company also offers multi-year service plans in which the total amount of the contractual service revenue is accounted for on a straight-line basis over the term of the plan.
+In addition to monthly service plans, the Company also offers multi-year service revenue is accounted for on a straight-line basis over the term of the plan.